nilearn/nilearn/doc/manipulating_visualizing/manipulating_images.rst

 perform data downloads only once and return the locally saved data upon any later function calls.
-The locally stored data can be found in one of the following directories (in order of priority; if present):
+The locally stored data can be found in one of the following directories (in order of priority, if present):

   * default system paths used by third party software that may already provide the data (e.g., the Harvard-Oxford atlas